lanking520/Digital_China/README.md

 Content-Length: xxxxx
 ```
 As the chunked encoding type will dynamically allocate a reduce-sized image to the system.
 The PC terminal used the full size image and Mobile terminal use the chunked format.
 After I tried my package on both side, including adding the identical header, the problem remained unsolved.
 Hence, I will currently leave this problem aside.
 See if I can solved it in the future

+## 2016-07-05 Keep on working
+Last night I have received my final mark as well as my degree.
+Four years study came to the end.
+A First Class degree was offered with proud and fame.

+Well, let's get on the topic.
+In the morning session, blog structure is quite complicated.

+#### How do people reply a no-reply blog post?
+We just reply it directly with a masterId.
+We will receive:
+- a return value of masterId(the same)
+- Id(only used in showing off the replied message on the blog)
+- Another ID in the discussion (We use that to post the result)